ecamp/ecamp3/CONTRIBUTING.md

     # E2E fixes are always run like this
     docker compose run --rm --entrypoint="npm run lint" e2e
     ```
-    If you don't have a container of that type running use 'run' instead of 'execute'.
+    If you don't have a container of that type running use `run` instead of `execute`.
 Note that this will start a new Docker container (which might not be desired on a device with limited computing resources).
     ```shell
     docker compose run --rm frontend npm run lint docker compose run --rm php composer cs-fix